jamespilcher/daily-covid-dashboard/README.md

 ### loadconfig
 ---
-Loads the config.json file and store values into variables, which can then be imported into the necessary modules
+loadconfig.py loads the config.json file and store values into variables, which can then be imported into the necessary modules

 ### Testing modules:
 ---